At the end of a long day, your bedroom should be your sanctuary. A peaceful, private retreat where you can relax, unwind and catch those Zzzs.

-Red, for example, can be associated with negative emotions such as restless, aggression or anger.
+Red, for example, can be associated with negative emotions such as restless, aggression, or anger.
 Blue and green are casual, more relaxing colors.

 The key is to choose the best bedroom color scheme that will encourage the feelings and mood you want to create!
 So what colors are best?
-Most people prefer soft, neutral shades, but if you want color, choose it from the fabrics in your room.
+Most people prefer soft, neutral shades, but if you want to color, choose it from the fabrics in your room.
 For neutral color choices use the whites and beiges in the fabrics.

 A light blue is a versatile choice that works well with almost any furniture and décor, yet it exudes a feeling of complete relaxation.